 A study of the techniques for qualitative and quantitative assessment of reliability, safety and risk associated with complex systems such as those encountered in the nuclear power industry.
 Emphasis is placed on fault tree analysis.
 Prerequisite: Nuc Eng 3205.

-NUC ENG 5312 Nuclear Radiation Measurements and Spectroscopy (LEC 2.0 and LAB 1.0)
+NUC ENG 5312 Nuclear Radiation Measurements and Spectroscopy (LAB 1.0 and LEC 2.0)

 Contemporary radiation detection theory and experiments with high resolution gamma-ray spectroscopy, solid state detectors, neutron detection and conventional gas filled detectors.
 Neutron activation analysis of unknown material, statistical aspects of nuclear measurements.
 Prerequisite: Nuc Eng 3205.